 The Global Road Safety Challenge

-The Third Global Ministerial Conference on Road Safety: Achieving Global Goals 2030 Stockholm, 19–20 February 2020 highlighted that road traffic crashes kill more than 1.35 million people every year, with over 90% of these casualties occurring in low- and middle-income countries.
+The Third Global Ministerial Conference on Road Safety: Achieving Global Goals 2030 Stockholm, 19–20 February 2020 highlighted that persistent epidemic of road traffic death and injury, with over 90% of these casualties occurring in low- and middle-income countries.

 The global character of the road safety challenge calls for international cooperation and partnerships across many sectors of society.
 Meeting this challenge is the responsibility of system designers and road users to move towards a world free from road traffic fatalities and serious injuries.
 Addressing road safety demands multi-stakeholder collaboration among the public and private sectors, academia, professional organizations, nongovernmental organizations and the media.